CasualCoder91/N_Body/docs/N-Body-Simulation/Conclusions.rst

 #.
 A more accurate bulge model, for instance :cite:`Wang2012`
 #.
 Additional snapshots to recover temporarily hidden stars and get a more accurate velocity estimation.
 #.
-A sofisticated method for extracting positional data like point spread function fitting.
+A sophisticated method for extracting positional data like point spread function fitting.
 #.
 Accurately determine the ideal time step size.